jhyuklee/sparc/README.md

     ]
 }
 ```
-Note that each text is segmented by the BERT tokenizer (`"vocab"` denotes BERT vocab index).
+Note that each text is segmented by the BERT tokenizer (`"vocab"` denotes the BERT vocab index).

 To see how Sparc changes for each phrase, set `start_index` to the target token position.
-For instance, setting `start_index = 17` to embed Sparc of `415,000` of following text gives you:
+For instance, setting `start_index = 17` to embed Sparc of `415,000` of the following text gives you (some n-grams are omitted):

 ```json
             "text": "Between 1991 and 2000, the total area of forest lost in the Amazon rose from 415,000 to 587,000 square kilometres.",